clean-code-craft-tcq-1/reimagined-design-patterns-srinath-93/README.md

 Advantages:
 a.
 It provides transparency by presenting the design of an application in a modular manner.
 b.
 Contributes to software flexibility.

+Q4.
+SUMMARY: The primary purpose of the adapter pattern is to do what physical adapters do in the real world.
+Just as power adapters provide a wrapper around a power plug for use in a foreign wall socket, an implementation of a software adapter will wrap around a class to provide it with a more common interface that consumers would expect.

+**DECORATOR**
+Q1.
+WHAT KIND OF PROBLEM(S) YOU CAN SOLVE WITH THAT PATTERN AND WHEN YOU USE IT, MAYBE WITH A SHORT EXAMPLE
+ANS:
+What problems can it solve?
+•  Responsibilities should be added to (and removed from) an object dynamically at run-time
+•  Allows an existing rigid functionality to become user-friendly and interactive as well.
+Example: In a smart home setup, remote control of the lights or utilities is enabled by the use of decorators.

+Q2.
+HOW THE PATTERN WORKS, WHAT THE BASIC IDEA OF THE PATTERN IS
+ANS:
+The decorator pattern can be used to extend (decorate) the functionality of a certain object statically, or in some cases at run-time, independently of other instances of the same class, provided some groundwork is done at design time.
+This is achieved by designing a new Decorator class that wraps the original class.

+Q3.
+WHAT IS THE MAIN ADVANTAGE AND DISADVANTAGE OF USING THIS PATTERN
+ANS:
+Disadvantages:
+Decorators need adapters to implememt the new feature or flexibility aspect.
+This makes it complex in a coding perspective.

+Advantages:
+It is user friendly and indepedent.
+It removes dependency especially when a large system is considered.

+Q4.
+SUMMARY: To brief a little into what the most common use cases for a decorator are – Applying or removing decorators based on changes in state is another common use case.
+Depending on the scope of the state, decorators can be applied or removed in bulk.
+In conclusion, it helps add new behavior at run time, and functionality as well.